sgyatto/checkdigit/README.md

 # checkdigit
-This module calculates the Modulus 10.
+This module calculates a check digit.